material-motion/material-motion/specifications/interactions/transitions/life_of_a_transition_director.md

-# Life of a context transition director
+# Life of a transition director

 | Discussion thread | Status |
 |:------------------|:-------|